-The campground layout, Westival program and big tent performances will be familiar to those who've attended a Fairbridge Festival (the film used footage from Fairbridge) or even Glastonbury Festival in England (albeit there are more campervans at Westival than at Glastonbury!).
+The Westival campground, program and big tent performances will be familiar to those who've attended a Fairbridge Festival (the film uses footage from Fairbridge) or even Glastonbury in England (without the campervans!).
 Elton describes Three Summers as "Australia in a tent".
 The main stories are quintessentially Australian, dealing with Indigenous peoples, immigration and refugees.
 But the film also offers romance, teenage rebellion, folk music and more.